-STAT Meaning X'20' Task is waiting for I/O completion.
-X'10' Task is blocked, waiting for a resource. יוּטיא Specified interrupt is not currently as- sociated with any user (i.e., inactive).
+STAT Meaning

-USER is the internal user table index for the user currently associated with this interrupt.
+- X'20' Task is waiting for I/O completion. - X'10' Task is blocked, waiting for a resource. - X'01' Specified interrupt is not currently associated with any user (i.e., inactive). - USER is the internal user table index for the user currently associated with this interrupt. - GJOB[#] is the user number of the ghost job (if it is active) which will be entered on the occurrence of the interrupt.
+If the ghost job is not active, GJOB[#] contains zero.